qBraid/pyqasm/examples/README.md

 result[3] = measure q[3];
 ```

-`pyqasm.unroll()` simplifies a quantum program by expanding custom gate definitions and flattening complex constructs like subroutines, loops, and conditionals into basic operations.
+`pyqasm.QasmModule.unroll()` simplifies a quantum program by expanding custom gate definitions and flattening complex constructs like subroutines, loops, and conditionals into basic operations.
 This process, also called **program flattening** or **inlining**, transforms the program into a linear sequence of qubit and classical bit declarations, gate operations, and measurements, making it easier to transpile or compile for execution on a quantum device.
 See the extended [Deutsch Josza program unrolling example](unroll_example.py) for more details about the OpenQASM 3 language features being "unrolled" in the above program.

 ### Program Validation